benmvp/slides/2016/confoo/flexbox.md

 NOTES:

-- We can then set `justify-content: space-between` to evenly space
 - `justify-content` helps distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
 - Options:
   - `center`: items are centered along the line